addl/flask_blog/entries/python/flask/flask_i18n.md

 <li><a href="/">{{ _('Home') }}</a></li>
 ...
 ```
 This code snippet is a Jinja template, and it is used to create an HTML element that represents a link to the homepage of the application.
-The link text is "Home" and it is marked for translation using the "_" function, similar to how it was used in the previous Python code snippet.
+The link text is "Home" and it is marked for translation using the `_` function, similar to how it was used in the previous Python code snippet.

 ## Extracting translatable strings
-Let's extract the text by generating again 'messages.pot' file, execute in console:
+Let's extract the text we marked as translatable and create a `messages.pot` file, this file will serve us as template to later create the actual translations, execute:

 ```commandline
 pybabel extract -F babel.cfg -o messages.pot flask_app
 ```

-Now you can see that the file changed, by including new entries:
+The command is composed of several options:

+1. `extract`: specifies that the `pybabel` tool should extract translatable strings.
+2. `-F babel.cfg`: specifies the configuration file that contains the settings: `babel.cfg`.
+3. `-o messages.pot`: specifies the output file that should be used to store the extracted strings.
+4. `flask_app`: specifies the Flask application (app folder) to look for the strings inside.

+After executing the command, we will see a new file created: `messages.pot` containing all marked strings:
 ```
 ...
 #: flask_blog_app/post/forms.py:8